Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 That’s totally normal!
-In fact, whenever the time to replace home appliances comes around, a lot of people tend to feel stressed and confused.
-Especially when it comes to something that will last for a decade or two.
+In fact, whenever the time to replace home appliances comes around, many people tend to feel stressed and confused, especially when it comes to something that will last for a decade or two.

-Ovens are not the cheapest appliances out there, so I can understand how you might be afraid to make the wrong purchase.
-After all, who wants to spend their hard-earned money on something that will burn your cupcakes or ruin a beef stew by undercooking it?
+Ovens are not the cheapest appliances, so I can understand how you might be afraid to make the wrong purchase.

 It’s estimated that the retail sales of major kitchen appliances in America amount to more than $90B every year, so you’re likely to be bombarded with a ton of information by the hundreds of companies that manufacture them.

-This can easily become overwhelming and might even cause you to make the wrong choice, leaving you with hundreds of dollars worth of repairs over time.
+So much information can easily become overwhelming and even cause you to make the wrong choice, leaving you with hundreds of dollars worth of repairs over time.

-But don’t worry, you came to the right place for answers.
-With over 7 years of experience in covering all things appliances, I’ve seen it all, and now want to share what I’ve learned with you.
-This way, you’ll be able to go to bed every night knowing that your new oven won’t ruin Thanksgiving or a nice chat with friends over dinner.
+But don’t worry; you came to the right place for answers.
+With over 7 years of experience covering all things appliances, I’ve seen it all and want to share what I’ve learned with you.

 Keep reading to buy the perfect oven!